Top tips for new apprentices

 9. 'Run your own race'

-It’s key that you don’t get intimidated by the ability of others at work.
-It’s easy to feel like you’re expected to know what you’re doing as much as people who’ve been there for two, five or even 20 years.
+It's key that you don't get intimidated by the ability of others at work.
+It's easy to feel like you're expected to know what you're doing as much as people who've been there for 2, 5 or even 20 years.
 Go at the right pace for you.
-Sometimes you’re going to make mistakes – and that’s ok.
+Sometimes you're going to make mistakes and that's ok.

 We think this one is obvious, but people still get it wrong.
-Set two snooze alarms on your phone.
-If you want to be treated like any other member of the workforce, you need to act like one.
-It’s good to show you’re playing your part as a member of the team.
+Set 2 snooze alarms on your phone.
+If you want to be treated like any other member of the workforce you need to act like one.
+It's good to show you're playing your part as a member of the team.

 11. Listen to advice